microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat.md

             await device_client.send_method_response(method_response)
     ```

-    This code sets up a listener for the commands from IoT Central, and if the `TooLoud` command is received, it turns the LED on for 10 seconds, and sends a response to IoT Central to say the command was handled.
+    This code sets up a listener for the commands from IoT Central, and if the `TooLoud` command is received, it sends a message to the console, and sends a response to IoT Central to say the command was handled.

 1. Head to after the `main_loop` function and before the `await main_loop()` call